Stefani-Lab/takyaq/README.md

 poetry install
 ```

-If you want to use the provided GUI, muy must also install some extra dependencies (PyQT and pyqtgraph):
+If you want to use the provided GUI, muy must also install some extra dependencies (PyQt and pyqtgraph):
 ```sh
 poetry install --with qt
 ```